hyperplasma/Ultimate-Solutions/README.md

 # Ultimate Solutions

-A comprehensive collection of solutions for programming challenges from LeetCode, PAT (Programming Ability Test), and other coding platforms.
+A comprehensive collection of solutions and algorithm templates for programming challenges from LeetCode, PAT (Programming Ability Test), and other coding platforms, and also some homemade utils.

 ## Overview

-This repository contains solutions written by <a href="https://www.hyperplasma.top/category/dev/">Hyperplasma</a> to various programming problems, primarily implemented in:
+This repository contains solutions and algorithm templates written by <a href="https://www.hyperplasma.top/category/dev/">Hyperplasma</a> to various programming problems, primarily implemented in:

 - Java (mainly)
 - Go